OAuth & OpenID Connect (OIDC)

 Security & Privacy

-All data is workspace-scoped and protected by JWT authentication middleware running across all service layers.
+All session data is scoped to workspaceId and protected by the shared JWT authentication middleware.

 Common Questions